MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/exportdata.md

 * If you suspect the URL has been inappropriately shared, delete the URL and generate a new one.
 This action disables the old URL and prevents it from being used.

 * Rate limits for accessing the API for every IP address are:
-  * 5 times per minute
+  * Five times per minute
   * 20 times per hour
   * 100 times per day

 * Rate limits for accessing the API for every key as the parameter of that API are:
-  * 5 times per minute
+  * Five times per minute
   * 20 times per hour
   * 100 times per day